apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 <p>
 The graph shows that the namenode can handle around 200000 IOPS.
 One reason for the difference to the number of IOPS of Crail is surely that HDFS does not use the capabilities offered by the RDMA network, while Crail does.
+However this cannot be the only reason, why the namenode cannot handle more than 200000 IOPS.
+We would need to analyze more deeply where the bottleneck is to find an answer.
+We believe that the amount of code which gets executed at probably various layers of the software stack is too big to achieve high performance in terms of IOPS.
 </p>
 </div>